No, Euphoria isn’t the biggest show on Twitter right now

 According to Variety’s weekly trending TV report – which ranks programs by combining metrics such as tweets, retweets, likes and hashtags – Peacemaker is the most-talked-about show on the social media platform right now, having generated 623,000 engagements in the past week alone.

-The Zendaya-led drama comes in second, though with 304,000 engagements.
-In fact, HBO Max shows make up the top three most popular series on Twitter, with Succession storming back up the chart into third place this week with 278,000 engagements.
+The Zendaya-led drama comes in second, though, with 304,000 engagements.
+In fact, HBO Max shows currently make up the top three most popular series on Twitter, with Succession storming back up the chart into third place this week with 278,000 engagements.

 It’s worth noting that Variety’s data only applies to the US, but given that this is where the majority of the western world’s TV audience resides, it’s a fair indication of global trends.